Matthew Mallam

 The Cahill Group

 Outside of work, David is also active in the community and sits on a couple of boards.
-He currently is in his third year on the board of directors for the Newfoundland and Labrador Construction Association (NLCA) as the Mechanical/Electrical Section Chair.
+He currently is in his fifth year on the board of directors for the Newfoundland and Labrador Construction Association (NLCA) as the Mechanical/Electrical Section Chair.
 As well, he also sits on the board of directors for the Construction Labor Relations Association of Newfoundland and Labrador as a director at large and currently is on the executive of this board.

 Lindsay Hynes